 In order to enter into a valid contract, parties must have the mental capacity to do so.

 If a contract party (or the representative of a company) is suffering from certain mental illnesses or developmental limitations, a contract is often deemed void.
 Most jurisdictions have protocol to determine whether a party is (was) of sound mind when they enter(ed) into a contract.
 Many times, a party is proven to be mentally unable to understand the terms of a contract.
-In this case, they (or their caretaker or guardian) may nullify the contract.
+In this case, they (or their caretaker or guardian) may nullify the contract due to a lack of contractual capacity.

 Intoxication is also accounted for when it comes to parties being capable.

-Parties must have a sound mind to understand the ramifications of the agreement they are entering into.
+Parties must have a sound mind with the literal contractual capacity to understand the ramifications of the agreement they are entering into.

 #2: Parties Have Reached the Legal Age of Maturity